This post may contain affiliate links. Please see our disclosure policy.

 • Seeds – Pumpkin seeds or sunflower seeds, or any kind of nuts, if tolerated.

-• GranolaBuckwheat granola or nut-free.
+• GranolaBuckwheat granola or grain free granola without oats.

 • Apples – Chopped honeycrisp apples are delicious!